 Questions to ask before making a hiring decision.
 Bezos shares the three questions to consider before making a hiring decision: 1) will you admire this person; 2) will this person raise the bar; and 3) along what dimensions might this person be a superstar.
 Bezos also stresses the importance of hiring people who are customer-obsessed: "I constantly remind our employees to be afraid, to wake up every morning terrified - not of our competition, but of our customers.
 We consider customers to be loyal to us, right to the point when someone else offers them a better service."

-You, too, could get ready to interview with Amazon and practice answering real Amazon interview questions by enrolling in "The Essential Course to Prepare for the Amazon Interview."
+You, too, could get ready to interview with Amazon and practice answering real Amazon interview questions by enrolling in "The Premium Package: The Premium Course to Prepare for the Amazon Interview."

 1999 Shareholder Letter